People

 Raju is interested in understanding adaptive mechanisms in forest populations under a changing environment, with a focus on adopting dendrogenomic approaches to study genetic diversity, quantitative traits, and identifying genomic signatures that shape the resilience and adaptability of white spruce populations in Alaska.

-Mitchell previously worked as an FIA research associate with the Colorado State Forest Service and received a B.S. in Ecology, Evolution, and Biodiversity from the University of Michigan - Ann Arbor.
+Mitchell previously worked as an FIA research associate with the Colorado State Forest Service in Gunnison, CO and before that completed a BS in Ecology, Evolution, and Biodiversity at the University of Michigan - Ann Arbor